hyperledger/besu-docs/docs/Concepts/Privacy/Flexible-PrivacyGroups.md

 ---
-description: Onchain Privacy Groups
+description: Flexible Privacy Groups
 ---

-# Onchain Privacy Groups
+# Flexible Privacy Groups

-Onchain privacy groups use smart contracts to store and maintain the group membership.
-You can add and remove members to and from onchain privacy groups.
+Flexible privacy groups use smart contracts to store and maintain the group membership.
+You can add and remove members to and from flexible privacy groups.

+!!! tip

+    Because group membership for flexible privacy groups is stored in a smart contract, flexible privacy groups are also known as onchain privacy groups.

 !!! important

-    Onchain privacy groups are an early access feature.
+    Flexible privacy groups are an early access feature.
 Do not use in production networks.

-    Onchain privacy groups are not supported with [multi-tenancy](Multi-Tenancy.md).
+    Flexible privacy groups are not supported with [multi-tenancy](Multi-Tenancy.md).

-    The onchain privacy group interfaces might change between releases.
-There might not be an upgrade path from onchain privacy groups created using v1.4 to enable use of onchain privacy group functionality in future versions.
+    The flexible privacy group interfaces might change between releases.
+There might not be an upgrade path from flexible privacy groups created using v1.5 or earlier to enable use of flexible privacy group functionality in future versions.

-    It's not recommended to create onchain privacy groups in a chain with existing [offchain privacy groups](Privacy-Groups.md).
+    It's not recommended to create flexible privacy groups in a chain with existing [offchain privacy groups](Privacy-Groups.md).

 ## Group Management Contracts